qdhScarlett/CS222/README.md

-# GCN-LPA
+### LER

-This repository is the implementation of the first part of GCN-LPA ([arXiv](https://arxiv.org/abs/2002.06755)):
+This repository is the implementation of our project of SJTU-CS222 Algorithm Design & Analysis:
-> Unifying Graph Convolutional Neural Networks and Label Propagation
+> LER：Spectral Data Augmentation for Graph Neural Network
-> Hongwei Wang, Jure Leskovec
+> Wenyi Xue, Sijia Li, Luyuan Jin

-> arXiv Preprint, 2020
+### learnable LPA

-GCN-LPA is an end-to-end model that unifies Graph Convolutional Neural Networks (GCN) and Label Propagation Algorithm (LPA) for adaptive semi-supervised node classification.
+Use the first part of GCN-LPA, an end-to-end model that unifies Graph Convolutional Neural Networks (GCN) and Label Propagation Algorithm (LPA) for adaptive semi-supervised node classification, proposed by Hongwei Wang and Jure Leskovec in the paper <Unifying Graph Convolutional Neural Networks and Label Propagation>.

 ### Files in the folder